-The segmentation function used in this analysis disregards signals with a duration of less than 30 seconds.
-Additionally, signals that exceed 30 seconds are divided into 30-second windows, with any remaining portion of the signal being disregarded.
-For example, a signal lasting 280 seconds would be divided into nine signals of 30 seconds each, with the remaining 20 seconds being ignored.
+The segmentation function used in this analysis disregards signals with a duration of less than 30 s.
+Additionally, signals that exceed 30 s are divided into 30-s windows, with any remaining portion of the signal being disregarded.
+For example, a signal lasting 280 s would be divided into 9 signals of 30 s each, with the remaining 20 s being ignored.
 This segmentation may not only shorten the time of feature extraction and training of the network, but it may also contribute to making our method more suitable for real-time applications.
 It should be noted that certain gait patterns may occur during shorter periods of walking that may not be apparent during extended periods.
 Furthermore, it is more convenient for the patient to record a shorter signal during a real-time clinical diagnosis.